isaiahstarkey/isaiahstarkey.github.io/projects/project-3.md

 First of all, the website is hosted on 000webhost.
 I think it a great place to host your own website and it's free!
 I wanted to create a simple HTML webpage that vistors can easily access.
 The main index page features photos by Casey Dhnaram, a car photographer based in Japan.
 More of his work can be found <a href="https://shirtstuckedin.com/">here</a>.

 Aside from that, I inlcuded buttons to other HTML pages that allow you input data, update data, and delete data from the database.There is also a select menu that brings up PHP pages that allows you to view a list of all the cars in the database and a list of all drivers, their cars, and their track.
+A sample of the database can be found below.

 <img class="ui image" src="../images/database.PNG">